-A pervasive problem in the structural analysis of items designed to measure personality, attitude, psychopathology and other clinical constructs is that structures which were obtained using Exploratory Factor Analysis (EFA) tend to be rejected tested statistically using Confirmatory Factor Analysis (CFA) model....
+A pervasive problem in the structural analysis of items designed to measure personality, attitude, psychopathology and other clinical constructs is that structures which were obtained using Exploratory Factor Analysis (EFA) tend to be rejected statistically when tested using а Confirmatory Factor Analysis (CFA)model....
 [A] CFA model based on [the] EFA solution is tested in a new sample with the result that the model fits very badly.
 However, the fit might also be bad when the CFA is fitted to the same sample in which the EFA seems to produce a good solution (p.
 301).